Sponsored Projects Certificate Program

 Sponsored Projects Essentials is a 5-session classroom course that covers pre-award and post-award operational processes and requirements.
 The course is taught by subject-matter experts from Sponsored Projects Administration and Sponsored Projects Finance.
 Note: the Foundations course is a prerequisite for Essentials.

 As a supplement to the in-person courses, trainees are required to review a series of detailed case studies related to the Responsible Conduct of Research for Research Administrators.
 Note: this course should be completed following Research Compliance Foundations.
 The case studies are in Rascal TC0504.

 Timing: There is no time limit to complete the requirements, but no certificate will be awarded until all requirements have been met.
 Each classroom course is taught twice each year: Foundations in summer and winter, Essentials in spring and fall.
 The on-line cases and quiz are always available.

-Information: For additional information, please contact Joel Roselin, Assistant Director of Research Compliance Education, at firstname.lastname@example.org.
+Information: For additional information, please contact the Office of Research Compliance and Training, at firstname.lastname@example.org.

 Sponsors: The Certificate program is sponsored by the Office of Research Compliance and Training, in collaboration with Sponsored Projects Administration and Sponsored Projects Finance.